zakariamaaraki/RemoteCodeCompiler/README.md

 ## How It Works

+The compiler creates a container for each execution to separate the execution environments.

 ![Architecture](images/compiler.png?raw=true "Compiler")

 There are 5 endpoints.
 The call is done through POST requests to the following urls :